Skip to content

 FirecREST Deployment on Alps

-FirecREST is available for all three major Alps platforms, with a different API endpoint and versions for each platform.
+FirecREST is available for all three major Alps platforms, with a dedicated API endpoint for each platform.

 Accessing FirecREST